code-with-amitk/Code-examples/cpu_memory_thread_process/CPU/GPU/GPU.md

-# GPU(Graphics Processing Unit)
+## GPU(Graphics Processing Unit)

-# GPU?
+- **What**
   - This is specialized electronic circuit created for manipulating images rapidly. ie Specialized in Graphics & Image processing.
   - GPUs are used in mobile phones, personal computers, workstations, and game consoles.
   - They work on ***parallel computing***.
   - **Companies** In 2018 AMD/ATI(33%) & Nvidia(66%) captured 100% of GPU market.

-# GPU Usages?
+- **GPU Usages?**
   - Create high resolution images, videos
   - In machine training, deep learning neural networks, GPUs can be 250 times faster than CPUs.
   - Complex mathematical calculations.
   - financial simulations and risk modeling

 # CPU vs GPU